My loved one passed away. What now? A financial advisor may be a valuable resource.

 Knowing the professionals

-The financial advisor may have relationships with the client’s CPA, estate attorney, and insurance agents.
+The financial advisor may have relationships with the client’s CPA, estate attorney and insurance agents.
 A client may change estate attorneys and not inform the beneficiaries, but the advisor may still have several revisions of the estate documents and beneficiary update forms on file.
-Financial advisors can also work as a team with other professionals to brainstorm the most efficient plan for taxes and future estate planning.
+Financial advisors can also work as a team with the other professionals to brainstorm the most efficient plan for taxes and future estate planning.
 The advisor can coordinate obtaining trust tax IDs, facilitate the update of estate documents with the attorney or make sure any trust accounting is in place after consulting with the CPA.

 Planning for the future